LitvakSIG is the primary online resource for Lithuanian-Jewish ("Litvak") genealogy research worldwide

 The Lithuanian Central State Archive (LCVA) collection includes over 13,000 Vilnius household registers containing millions of lines of detailed information about Vilnius residents and visitors to Vilnius during the interwar period.
 This incomparable genealogical resource was brought to our attention a few years ago.
 Since then, and especially over the last several years, we have begun to index these records and work out the many details necessary to create a practical project.

-Read all about the registers and our project at our VHR home page.
+Read all about the registers and our project on our VHR page.
 You might want to bookmark the page.
 Of particular note: even if you don’t think your family was in Vilnius, the project may have something for you.
 Many people came to Vilnius from other areas, including areas now in Lithuania, Belarus, and Poland, either to live, on business, or to visit friends or family.
 They could appear in these records.

 For more information, please click on the following links: